Posterior Regularization on Bayesian Hierarchical Mixture Clustering: Preliminaries

-\paragraph{Bayesian Hierarchical Mixture Clustering} The model depicts the following generative process.
-Given an index $n$, the corresponding datum is generated through an nCRP with $L$ steps, starting from the root node.
-Whenever a new node $z$ is created during this nCRP, local weights of the global components are sampled from the node's parent through a HDP and associated with the node.
-After moving $L$ times down the hierarchy, a leaf node is reached and the $n$-{th} observation is sampled using the local weights of the leaf node.
+The \bhmc{} generates data with an nCRP having $L$ steps from the root node.
+When a new node is created, local weights are sampled from the parent node through an HDP and associated with the new node.
+After walking $L$ times down the hierarchy, a leaf node is reached and the observation $\x_n$ is sampled using the local weights of the leaf node.

-We show a generative example with a finite setting in Fig.~\ref{fg:bhmc-example} which has $K=6$ and $L=2$.
-The associated distributions are as follows: